hyperledger/besu-docs/docs/private-networks/how-to/upgrade.md

 # Network and protocol upgrades

+!!! important

+    Node upgrades upgrade your Besu client to a later version.
+    In private networks, you can [upgrade your node](../../public-networks/how-to/upgrade-node.md) as in public networks.

 Network upgrades are the mechanism for upgrading the Ethereum protocol.
 Protocol upgrades occur during the network upgrades.